 Investigation ordered after British-Iraqi raid on intelligence agency in Basra.

-Earlier on Tuesday, US officials announced that nine American soldiers were killed and four wounded in two separate attacks in northern and north-eastern Iraq.
+US officials announced earlier that nine American soldiers were killed and four wounded in two separate attacks in northern and north-eastern Iraq, the US military has said.

 “Six Task Force Lightning soldiers were attacked while conducting combat operations in Salah ad Din province on March 5,” a statement said on Tuesday.